Transposition (transmission lines): Power lines

+Conductors are transposed in overhead power lines to reduce transmission losses.
+Unlike in cables, continuous transposition is impractical, so it is done at a specialized transposition tower.
+A transposing structure may be a standard structure with special cross arms or maybe a dead-end structure.
+The transposing is necessary as there is capacitance between conductors, as well as between conductors and ground.
+This is typically not symmetrical across phases.
+By transposing, the overall capacitance for the whole line is approximately balanced.
+Transposing also reduce effects to communication circuits.

-For longer powerlines without branches, wires are transposed according to the transposing scheme.
+A transposing scheme is a pattern by which the conductors of overhead power lines are transposed at transposing structures.
+To ensure balanced capacitance of a three-phase line, each of the three conductors must hang once at each position of the overhead line.
+For longer powerlines without branches, wires are transposed according to a fixed transposing scheme, at regular intervals.
 At closely branched grids and where several electric circuits share a route (in particular when the lines operate at different voltages) on the same pylons the outside unbalance of the line, which is caused by the other electric circuits, dominates.
 In these cases, one finds large deviations from the transposing schemes.
 For example, in some such transpositions, only two of the three conductors on the pylons change their place.
 Also, transpositions on pylons near power substations are used to get an optimal arrangement of the feeding system without crossing of conductors.

 As the mutual influence of electric circuits can change after new lines are installed or old lines dismantled, certain transpositions may disappear or be added after new construction in electricity mains.
 In the case of a twisted line the individual conductors of an electric circuit swap places, either in their whole course (at cables) or at certain points (at overhead lines).
 The mutual influence of electrical conductors is reduced by transposing.
 The unbalance of the line, which can lead to one-sided loads in three-phase systems, is also reduced.
 Transposing of overhead lines is usually realized at so-called transposing pylons.
 Transposing is an effective measure for the reduction of inductively linked normal mode interferences.

-A transposing scheme is a pattern by which the conductors of overhead power lines are transposed at transposing structures.
-To ensure balanced capacitance of a three-phase line, each of the three conductors must hang once at each position of the overhead line.

-At a transposition tower, the conductors change their relative places in the line.
-A transposing structure may be a standard structure with special cross arms or maybe a dead-end structure.
-The transposing is necessary as there is capacitance between conductors, as well as between conductors and ground.
-This is typically not symmetrical across phases.
-By transposing, the overall capacitance for the whole line is approximately balanced.
-Transposing also reduce effects to communication circuits.

-Modern power lines are normally not transposed on the go as the difference in the inductance of the phases are negligibly small due to asymmetrical spacing, However, intermediate switching stations, where the transposition takes place, are implemented whenever it necessary and can not be neglected.
+Modern power lines are normally not transposed on the go as the difference in the inductance of the phases are negligibly small due to asymmetrical spacing, However, intermediate switching stations, where the transposition takes place, are implemented whenever it is necessary.
+It cannot be neglected.